RMLio/RMLStreamer/scripts/README.md

 Easy setup of a TCP Server that opens a the given port and sends items from a file when a socket connection has been made.
 The individual items in the file need to be separated by new lines.
 When all elements have been read the TCP server will be closed.
 ```
-node fileInputStream.js <Input File Location> <Input Port> <Delay in ms>
+node streamFromFile.js <Input File Location> <Output Port> <Delay in ms>
 ```

 - Input File Location: location of the file that contains the elements
-- Input Port: port where the input stream will be send to by TCP
+- Output Port: port where the input stream will be send to by TCP
 - Delay in ms: send each element with a delay in ms

 Input file examples: